NunoAlexandre/nunoalexandre.github.io/_posts/2016-11-02-invest-in-yourself-for-great-good.markdown

 You will feel happier.
 And you will more easily have the control over your career because you know what's there, what's coming next and what you see yourself working on.

+We work in one of the most amazing and exciting fields of work!
+If you are taking your job like if you would as a supermarket bagger, you are missing it big time!

-And at the end of the day, this is isn't just about one individual but about getting as many people engaged as possible.
+And at the end of the day, this is isn't just about one individual.
+It is about getting as many people engaged as possible.
 It's a snowball of improvement, support and bigger goals.
+It's about sharing and growing together.